piku/piku/DESIGN.md

 2. _TODO: Go_
 3. _TODO: Node_
 4. _TODO: Java_
-2. For all the rest, a `Procfile` is required to determine the application entry points.
+2. For all the rest, a `Procfile` is required to determine application entry points.

 ## Application isolation